THEATRE OF THE OPPRESSED

 • Get people talking and strategizing about the issues

-Theatre of the Oppressed training
+of ways I use Theatre of the Oppressed with communities.

 More about Theatre of the Oppressed: A Rehearsal for Revolution